-At the vast majority of sites only a small number of taxonomic groups were sampled (Figure 4a, mean = 2.97, median = 1).
-Researchers only investigated more than five taxonomic groups at 15.7% of sites and more than 10 taxonomic groups at 7.3% of sites.
-This picture was mirrored when considering the number of body size classes (i.e. micro-, meso-, and macrofauna) that researchers sampled at different sites, which was typically low (Figure 4b, mean=1.27, median=1).
-Two or more size classes were sampled at 24.0% of sites and three size classes were investigated at only 3.2% of sites.
+Finally, we identified a large knowledge gap regarding the potential vulnerability to climate change-associated disturbances across the spectrum of body sizes and functions of soil fauna communities.
+At the vast majority of sites, only a small number of taxonomic groups were sampled (Figure 4a, mean = 2.97, median = 1).
+Researchers only investigated more than five taxonomic groups at 16% of sites and more than 10 taxonomic groups at 7% of sites.
+This picture was mirrored when considering the number of body size classes (i.e. micro-, meso-, and macrofauna) that researchers sampled at different sites, which was typically low (Figure 4b, mean = 1.27, median = 1).
+Two or more size classes were sampled at 24% of sites and three size classes were investigated at only 3% of sites.
+This knowledge gap has serious implications for our ability to understand and project how soils respond to climate change, since the body size of organisms has been shown to be linked to the vulnerability of faunal communities to disturbances (Martin et al., 2024; Pérez-Izquierdo et al., 2025).